Skip to Main Content

 Bradley Reading Room

-• The Bradley Reading Room is traditionally for graduate students and faculty only, so we ask that you not extend your privileges to friends or classmates.
-This room is a quiet space so please make sure to not talk, play music, or make any other excessive noise.
-Food and drinks are also not permitted inside the Bradley Reading Room so if you would like to eat while studying, the staff lounge or an individual study room would be a more ideal space.
+• This room is a quiet space, so please refrain from talking, playing music, or making any other excessive noise.
+Food and drinks are also not permitted inside the Bradley Reading Room, so if you would like to eat while studying, the staff lounge or an individual study room would be a better option.
+This is for study, not for parties or events.

 Free Printing